EVERYONE CAN HELP. Join us!

 There is no need to be an expert to join Sail & Whale 🙂

 To correctly identify a species is not always an easy task.
-Specially when you see it just once or twice, or on the distance, or when you need to pay attention to the sailing itself!
+Specially when you see it just once or twice, or afar, or when you need to pay attention to the sailing itself!
 However, some of the species commonly sighted are very easy to identify.

-We have prepared a presentation with some IDENTIFICATION TIPS that can be helpful to have some first notions to easily distinguish some of the species you may sight.
+We have prepared a presentation with some IDENTIFICATION TIPS that can be helpful to have some first notions to easily distinguish some of the most common species you may sight sailing through the Macaronesia.
 Sometimes you just need to know where to look!

 Here we provide as well a list of useful links where you can find information about cetacean identification, with photos and examples.
 Hope it is useful!

 - RED PROMAR.
-In spanish, citizen-science platform that collects sighteds of marine life in the Canaries.
+In Spanish, citizen-science platform that collects sightings of marine life in the Canaries.
 Here the link to the cetaceans part (useful as well for the rest of the Atlantic!).

 - Identification guide – Canaries, Azores, Madeira, Cape Verde and Mediterranean Sea.